evryn/laravel-toman/docs/contributing.md

 - **One pull request per feature** - If you want to do more than one thing, send multiple pull requests.

-- **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
+- **Write meaningful messages** - Make sure each individual commit message in your pull request is meaningful.

 **Happy coding**!